 But here's the thing: he solved my issue in two minutes.
 Seriously.
 I can look at the Slack timestamps and see that I sent my first message to him at 4:18 PM, and by 4:20 PM he told me what I had done wrong and I was back on track.
 I didn't waste his time, he could literally glance at my code and tell me what I had messed up.

-Obviously, any question with a <2 min answer is probably a dumb one – mine sure was.
-But do you want to know something even dumber than the question itself?
+Obviously, any question with a <2 min answer is probably not a great one – mine sure wasn't.
+But do you want to know something even worse than the question itself?
 The fact that I spent hours of time trying to fix it on my own before breaking down and asking someone.
-Does that one dumb question make me a bad developer?
+Does that one foolish question make me a bad developer?
 No, it doesn't.
 It happened because I'm a junior dev, and my lack of experience meant I wasn't making the right searches and therefore not turning up the right material.
 It wasn't a reflection on my intelligence at all.
 But the fear that it was is what stopped me from asking my boss for help.

 When we lose ourselves down the Google rabbit hole in a desperate attempt to solve things ourselves, it's not impressive or "picking yourself up by the bootstraps" or whatever we've convinced ourselves that it is – it's just a waste of time.
 Keep in mind, I'm not talking about the quick Google search where you read a couple blog posts or watch a 10 min tutorial video and figure it out – I'm talking about the hours of fiddling and banging your head against the wall.
 My time is valuable, even if I am "just" a junior dev.
 And even if I can't convince you that your own time is valuable, you probably work for a company that's paying you for your time, and they would appreciate it if you didn't spend hours poking around vaguely relevant JSFiddles.